jackyzha0/jackyzha0.github.io/content/thoughts/a-new-darpa.md

 2. Market Influence
 3. Academia

+> The best predictor of success in innovation is the number of other people they come into contact with

 Some thoughts.
 Already have been thinking about this in relation to [hackathons](posts/hackathons.md), [paid open source](posts/paid-open-source.md), and [academia](thoughts/academia.md).

 ## PARPA and alternative funding models